Ecolab: 2000–present

 In 2004, Douglas M. Baker Jr. was named chief executive officer.
 In 2006, he also was named chairman of Ecolab's board of directors.
 In November 2005, Ecolab opened a 200,000 square-foot global research, development, and engineering center in Eagan, Minnesota.
 In November 2007, Ecolab acquired Microtek Medical Holdings, expanding its infection prevention expertise and offerings to hospitals and other healthcare facilities, for $275 million.
 In February 2008, the company acquired Ecovation, a provider of technology used to increase efficiency in food and beverage production, for $210 million.

-In 2008, Ecolab established Zurich as its Europe, the Middle East and Africa headquarters.
+In 2008, Ecolab established Zurich as its European, Middle East and African headquarters.

 In November 2011, Ecolab acquired Nalco Water for $8.3 billion.
 In April 2013, Ecolab acquired Champion Technologies and its related company Corsicana Technologies for $2.3 billion.
 To satisfy regulatory concerns, the company sold Champion's chemical-management services division for deep-water oil and gas wells in the Gulf of Mexico.
 In November 2014, Ecolab, working with Trucost, launched the Water Risk Monetizer, an algorithm to help companies efficiently use water.

-In August 2015, the company moved its headquarters.
+In August 2015, the company moved its headquarters to the Travelers' North Tower in St. Paul, Minnesota.
 In August 2015, Ecolab acquired the U.S. operations of Swisher Hygiene for $40.5 million.
 In February 2017, Ecolab acquired Laboratoires Anios, a European manufacturer and marketer of hygiene and disinfection products for the healthcare, food service, and food and beverage markets for $800 million.

 In July 2016, Ecolab made a minority investment in Aquatech International.
 In August 2016, the company opened a Latin America regional headquarters in Miramar, Florida.
 In October 2016, Ecolab acquired the assets of UltraClenz, a developer of electronic hand hygiene compliance monitoring systems and dispensers.
 In February 2019, the company acquired Lobster Ink, an online training firm.
 In October 2021, Ecolab acquired Purolite, a provider of ion-exchange resins for biopharmaceutical purification for approximately $3.7 billion.

 In 2023, Ecolab partnered with and invested a "multi-million dollar" amount in Miso Robotics, a company specializing in automated in-restaurant robotic arms and other equipment for food preparation and staff augmentation.
 In July 2025, the company shifted much of its research and development toward data centers and semiconductor manufacturing, offering technologies such as liquid cooling.

-In August 2025, Ecolab acquired Ovivo's electronics business for $1.8 billion.
+In March 2026, Ecolab announced the acquisition of CoolIT Systems, a direct-to-chip liquid cooling technology provider, from KKR for approximately $4.75 billion in cash.
+The transaction closed on July 2, 2026.In August 2025, Ecolab acquired Ovivo's electronics business for $1.8 billion.